-Students in the GHLL Program sharpen their ability to achieve success, help others, and grow in their walk with the Lord by understanding self-awareness, evaluating motivations, and exploring individual God-given purpose.
+Students in the GHLL Program sharpen their ability to apply themselves to serve others and grow in their walk with the Lord by understanding self-awareness, evaluating motivations, and exploring individual God-given purpose.
 The GHLL Program mentorship and curriculum encourages and empowers students to make positive, Christ-centered changes within themselves, their families, their communities, and the world.

-The GHLL Program was developed using the NAGC’s Gifted Programming Standards as a guide for evidence-based practices and expected student outcomes.
+The GHLL Program was developed by following guidelines of the NAGC’s Gifted Programming Standards for evidence-based practices and expected student outcomes.

 Add-ons, including participation in the Gifted and Higher-Level Learner Program, are not available for part-time students.
 See the Pricing Chart for specifics.

 The GHLL Program is currently available for students in grades 3–8.
+The GHLL Program is not available to part-time students.
 Alongside a student's current courses, the GHLL Program is taken in the format of an additional elective course (which includes assignments such as lessons, projects, quizzes, and tests).
 Click here for more information about eligibility.

-For example, the one-semester program helps students develop their learning profile, engage in self-reflection and self-evaluation, and understand specific learning dimensions such as skill-building, perception, processing information, etc. The one-year curriculum teaches students to apply themselves and their self-awareness to improve their higher-level thinking in areas such as memory, problem-solving, creativity, metacognition, adaptability, multidimensional thinking, etc.
+For example, the one-semester program helps students develop their learning profile, engage in self-reflection and self-evaluation, and understand specific learning dimensions such as skill building, perception, processing information, etc. The one-year curriculum covers everything included in the one-semester version, and teaches students to apply themselves and their self-awareness to improve their higher-level thinking in areas such as memory, problem-solving, creativity, metacognition, adaptability, multidimensional thinking.

 The workload is similar to an AP course.
-The curriculum includes course assignments (lessons, projects, quizzes, and tests), but also engaging activities different than regular courses, such as Reflection Journals, Discussion Boards for peer collaboration, and evidence-based Brain Exercises.
+The curriculum includes course assignments (lessons, projects, quizzes, and tests), but also engaging activities that are different than what is found in regular courses, such as Reflection Journals, Discussion Boards for peer collaboration, and evidence-based Brain Exercises.

 The year-long GHLL provides students with more projects and open-ended questions than a regular course at Enlightium.
 This gives students the ability to explain themselves and demonstrate what they've learned in a way that encourages critical thinking, self-expression, and the self-driven pursuit of knowledge.
 The assignments require more thought and effort, but not necessarily more work.